A Reliable Self-Organized Distributed Complex Network for Communication of Smart Agents: Result and Discussion

 We incorporated mobility into the agents to make the simulation more closely resemble real-world models.
 The movement followed by each agent is considered non-Markovian, meaning that while each agent exhibits random movement, it also tends to move in a specific direction that is randomly assigned and independent of the movement of other agents.
 Additionally, the boundary conditions we have implemented are reflective; when an agent reaches the boundary, it reflects off that surface like light, maintaining its angle of incidence.

 The statistical parameters of this series of simulations are illustrated in Fig. \ref{fig: Moving}.
-As can be seen, the various approaches show little change in the dynamic state of the agents, with the collaboration approach continuing to outperform the other two.
+As can be seen, the various strategies show little change in the dynamic state of the agents, with the collaboration strategy continuing to outperform the other three.
 One notable difference observed here is that the fluctuations in the network connection percentage have increased.
 This is due to the momentary changes in the system, where agents may make suitable decisions for that particular moment, but as other agents move, their connections may be disrupted, forcing them to adapt to the new situation.
 Additionally, these movements can lead to the temporary formation of one or more clusters of agents that become disconnected from the larger network.

 To further make the system behavior more similar to reality, all future simulations are considered as moving agents.
-Also, given that the collaboration approach demonstrated better performance across all future simulations, the subsequent results will focus solely on this approach, omitting the examination of the other methods as unnecessary.
+Also, given that the collaboration strategy demonstrated better performance across all future simulations, the subsequent results will focus solely on this strategy, omitting the examination of the other methods as unnecessary.